Semi-local string comparison: algorithmic techniques and applications: Edit distance matching

 \begin{definition} Given strings $a$, $b$, the \emph{quasi-local LCS problem} asks for the LCS score of every prescribed substring in $a$ against every substring in $b$. \end{definition} The quasi-local LCS problem includes as special cases the semi-local, window-window, window-substring and fully-local LCS problems, as well as length-constrained local alignment considered by Arslan and E{\u g}ecio{\u g}lu \cite{Arslan_Egecioglu:02}.
 The solution of the quasi-local LCS problem can be represented in space $O(kn \log n)$ by the data structure of \thref{th-query}, built on the string-substring seaweed matrix for each prescribed substring of $a$ against $b$.
 An individual quasi-local LCS score query can be performed on this data structure in time $O(\log^2 n)$.

-A naive algorithm for the quasi-local LCS problem runs in time $O(kmn^3)$.
-This running time can be improved by applying \algref{alg-seaweed} (the seaweed algorithm) independently to each prescribed substring $a$ against whole string $b$.
+A straightforward algorithm for the quasi-local LCS problem can be obtained by applying \algref{alg-seaweed} (seaweed combing) independently to each prescribed substring $a$ against whole string $b$.
 The resulting algorithm runs in time $O(kmn)$.
-If all the prescribed substrings are sufficiently long, then the running time can be improved slightly by using \algref{alg-seaweed-block} (the micro-block seaweed algorithm).
+If all the prescribed substrings are sufficiently long, then the running time can be improved slightly by the micro-block speedup (\algref{alg-seaweed-micro}).

-We now give an algorithm for the quasi-local LCS problem that provides a further improvement on the above approach.
+We now give an algorithm for the quasi-local LCS problem that improves substantially on the above approach.

-Note that in the fully-local case, the same asymptotic time can be obtained by running $m$ independent instances of the seaweed algorithm (\algref{alg-seaweed}), each instance computing the implicit highest-score matrices incrementally for $O(n)$ different substrings of $a$.
+Note that in the fully-local case, i.e.\ the case where all $\binom{m}{2}$ nonempty substrings of $a$ are prescribed, the same asymptotic time can be obtained by solving the prefix-substring LCS problem independently for each of the $m$ nonempty suffixes of string $a$.
+Each of these prefix-substring LCS instances can be solved by a separate run of \algref{alg-seaweed} (seaweed combing).

 \begin{example} \figref{f-quasi} shows an execution of \algref{alg-window-lcs} on string $a$ of length $16$, with $16$ prescribed substrings of various sizes, against string $b$ of arbitrary length.
 Conventions are the same as in \figref{f-window}. \end{example}